georgevarghese185/GlidePlayer/README.md

 Copyright (c) 2016 - 2017, George Varghese M.

+(Note: This project is currently unlicensed and NOT open sourced.
+You do not have permission to reproduce or publish the source code or the application anywhere.
+However, I am planning to make it open sourced once I reach a certain level of progress, perhaps, in the next few months.
+So stick around)
 # GlidePlayer
 An android app that should make locally sharing music easier.